WhitakerLab/BrainsForPublication/docs/pysurfer_plot_parcellation_surface_values.md

-# Surface values for 500 parcellation
+# Surface values for parcellation

-The `pysurfer_plot_500parcellation_surface_values.py` script visualises a list of regional measures for the NSPN 500mm<sup>2</sup> freesurfer surface parcellation.
+The `pysurfer_plot_parcellation_surface_values.py` script visualises a list of regional measures for selected freesurfer surface parcellations.

 ## Required Installations